parimalsatyal/neustadt.fr-metalsmith/src/essays/crafting-a-simple-blog-with-metalsmith.md

 ```

 All this says is that *if the variable title exists, display it*.
 But we know that *title* variable only exists for article pages (in the YAML frontmatter), not for index pages.
-So now our very smart header partial always displays the site name in the title tag.
-But now it also prepends the article title with a dash if it's called from the article page.
+So now our very smart header partial prepends the article title with a dash to the title if it's called from the article page.

-Same thing for the metal description, except this is an *if... else* conditional block:
+Same thing for meta description, except this is an *if... else* conditional block:

 ```handlebars